stpyramids/soul-breakfast/README.md

 - Positioning is key.
 - Not all effects stack.

-## UI changes

-- Use some kind of JS framework or templating library
-- Make the "ground" section clear
-- Add a "target" section
-- Add a spell summary

 ## Balance Thoughts

 - Spell should cost 1 essence at first
 - Spell upgrades should cause (gradual) cost increases
 - Early enemies should be slightly more difficult

-## To Do

-- Clean up the codebase
-- Make better use of color
-- More content
-  - More powers: stealth, ESP, area of effect spells, etc.
-- A better goal
-- Better balance
-- More flavor:
-  - Combat messages
-  - Level themes
-- Detailed online help

 ## Mechanics Notes